plotdb/block/README.md

      - by default, all instances use their corresponding classes' i18n api, which in turns use the one from `block.i18n`, and this usually is a global i18n module. this `i18n` option provides a mechanism to use a different i18n module for this instance.
-   - `host`: context object of creator.
+   - `host`: context object provided by caller.
+     - based on how `pkg.host` is set, it can be an object or an array of such object.
+     - see `Host Context` section for more detail.
  - `detach()`: detach DOM. return Promise.
  - `i18n(text)`: return translated text based on the current context.
  - `path(p)`: return url for the given path `p`